hftamayo/nodetodo/README.md

 * Render Framework: Express
 * Architecture: To be defined
 * Rate Limiting: express-rate-limit (for enterprise project please check "rate-limiter-flexible")
+* Testing: on Oldstable branch you can find unit and integration testing routines using Mocha and Chai, one key element was to use the dependency injection pattern on the controller and routes modules.
+After the migration to Typescript the test framework is Jest, please refer to the branch jestunstable.
+If in a near future I decide to try playwright a branch will be created for this purpose.

 ### Available Functions ###
 * Add a new task